-Exams: We will have a take-home midterm exam assigned on Mon.
-Sept 30 and due on Wed.
-Oct 2.
-The final exam is Wednesday, Dec.
-18, from 8am-10am.
+Exams: We will have a midterm exam in class on Friday, March 1.
+No make-up midterm exam will be offered.
+The final exam is Friday, May 10, from 3pm-5pm.
 All students must take the final exam during the scheduled exam period, unless specifically exempted by university rules.
+Both exams are open-book and open-notes.
+If it will help your grade, I will replace your midterm grade with your score on the final exam.